 Polk County Conservation

 Join us for a morning of teamwork, conservation, and community as we continue building a new and improved trail at Easter Lake Park.
 This is an excellent opportunity for trail enthusiasts to gain entry-level trail construction skills while make a meaningful impact on our local trails.
 During this event, participants will help to clear existing vegetation and construct newly laid out trail sections.
 The new layout of this trail system improves the sustainability of the trail system, decreases maintenance, and helps to increase trail accessibility.
 Equipped with essential tools and guidance from PCC staff, you'll learn the best practices and proper techniques for trail construction.
 This event will start with a trail construction training follow by trail building activities.
 This event is designed for beginner to experienced trail building volunteers.
 This volunteer project has been made possible by passing of the 2021 Polk County Water Land & Legacy Bond, which has provided $10 million towards trails throughout Polk County.
-Upcoming Dates: October 12th @ 9am to 12pm October 17th @ 9am to 12pm and 1pm to 3pm October 24th @ 9am to 12pm October 31st @ 9am to 12pm and 1pm to 3pm Schedule: 8:45am to 9:00am: Volunteer check-in 9:00am to 9:30am: Project introduction/training and Safety Chat 9:30am to 12:00pm: Trail Projects
+Upcoming Dates: Thursday, October 31st @ 9am to 12pm and 1pm to 3pm Tuesday, November 5th @ 1pm to 3pm Friday, November 8th @ 10am to 12pm and 1pm to 3pm Tuesday, November 12th @ 1pm to 3pm Friday, November 15th @ 10am to 12pm & 1pm -3pm Tuesday, November 19th @ 10am to 12pm & 1pm to 3pm Friday, November 22nd @ 10am to 12pm & 1pm to 3pm *Volunteers should meet at Shelter 3

 How you can help: